ibm-cloud-docs/AnalyticsEngine/data-engine-metastore.md

                 print(response.json())
         ```
         {: codeblock}
+        {: python}

     Parameter values:
     ALIAS NAME: Note that for the location URI (`cos://ALIAS NAME/mybucket/countriescapitals.parquet`) you need to pass one of the standard {{site.data.keyword.sqlquery_notm}} aliases.
 See [Data engine endpoints](/docs/sql-query?topic=sql-query-overview#endpoints)

     The payload for the above application `create_table_data_engine_payload.json` also needs to provide the {{site.data.keyword.sqlquery_short}} credentials with the exact standard {{site.data.keyword.sqlquery_short}} alais, in this case: "ALIAS NAME"

     Example:

     Enter:

         ```json
         {